MicrosoftDocs/quantum-docs/articles/machines/backend-simulators.md

 The QCI simulator is designed to model QCI hardware.
-Although the simulator is ideal with regard to quantum noise, it reflects precision and accuracy of classical arithmetic on 18-bit signed integer and fixed-point registers.
+Although the simulator is ideal with regard to quantum noise, it reflects precision and accuracy of classical arithmetic on 18-bit signed integer and Q2.16 fixed-point registers.
+These registers have ranges of `[-131072, 131071]` and `[-2, 2 - 2^-16]`
+respectively.
+They are implemented as 2's complement and would underflow or wrap around without warning at run-time.
 Before simulating, it completes a full compilation and thereby validates the program against hardware constraints.

-The QCI simulator currently supports eight qubits in a ring topology and lets you simulate up to 1000000 shots.
+The QCI simulator currently supports eight qubits in a ring topology and lets you simulate up to 1,000,000 shots.
 The simulator is always available.

 Please contact support@quantumcircuits.com for support and visit www.quantumcircuits.com for more information.